How to choose (3 steps)

 Calculators

-Convert dry film thickness (DFT) and wet film thickness (WFT), estimate coverage and paint consumption, or reverse-calculate DFT from actual usage and volume solids.
+Convert dry film thickness (DFT) and wet film thickness (WFT), estimate coverage and paint consumption.

 - Runs in your browser.
 Inputs are not sent.